frederik-hoeft/rimworld-more-injuries/docs/wiki/injuries/hemorrhagic-stroke.md

 _Basically a more severe and dangerous version of a [concussion](/docs/wiki/injuries/concussion.md#concussion)._

 > **In-Game Description**
 > _"**Hemorrhagic stroke** &mdash; A life-threatening condition caused by a rupture of a blood vessel in the brain.
 If left untreated, the patient will quickly lose consciousness as pressure builds up in the brain.
-Symptoms range from initial confusion and vomiting to coma and death.
+As pressure accumulates, additional blood vessels may be compressed or ruptured, leading to cerebral hypoxia.
+Symptoms range from initial confusion and vomiting to coma, (permanent) brain damage, and death.
 > Can be temporarily stabilized to slow progression until surgery can be performed to permanently repair the rupture."_

 ```mermaid